gvwilson/thirdbit/src/fiction/bear/index.md

 "But we have to try!"
 Noxy pleaded.
 "The smugglers will kill them!"

-"They'll believe their sergeant before they'll believe an gorilla and a foreign girl," Dolly said resignedly.
+"They'll believe their sergeant before they'll believe an troll and a foreign girl," Dolly said resignedly.

 When Sergeant Inambu spoke, her voice was too weak to carry to the